TangXu-Group/Remote-Sensing-Image-Change-Detection/WNet/README.md

 # WNet

-This repository provides the code for the methods and experiments presented in our paper '**WNet: W-shaped Hierarchical Network for Remote Sensingmage Change Detection**'.
+This repository provides the code for the methods and experiments presented in our paper '**WNet: W-shaped Hierarchical Network for Remote Sensing Image Change Detection**'.
 (TGRS2023)

 **If you have any questions, you can send me an email.
 My mail address is 21181214261@stu.xidian.edu.cn.**